-How to cook brown rice in a rice cooker unit that has a ‘smart’ function?
-No need to work out the rice cooker water to rice ratio for a unit with smart settings.
+How to cook brown rice in rice cooker unit?
+There is no need to work out the rice cooker water to rice ratio for a unit with smart settings.
 You just fill to the level matching the number of scoops.

 How to Cook Brown Rice in a ‘Smart’ Rice Cooker

 Here’s how the rice to water ratio for rice cooker works.
 Two easy steps to cooking brown rice in a fuzzy logic rice cooker:

 Use the measuring scoop supplied, gather how-ever-many cups of rice and add these to the pot of the rice maker.

 Fill the pot with water to the level matching the number of scoops.
 Turn on the rice cooker, select the brown rice option, and away you go.

 Rice Cooker Buying Guide

 Here, I look at models of rice makers offering automated rice cooking functions with settings for brown rice.
 The following is what to look for when looking to buy a rice cooker with brown rice cooking functions.